tobystaines/LOLHealthExaminer/README.md

 - I thought about setting this up to run in parallel on all files provided in a directory, but could not immediately find an answer to whethere the client was thread safe.
 Then I also thought that this might actually be better implemented on a serverless architecture (e.g. AWS lambda) so parallelisation there wouldn't be an issue.
 - I am new to langchain, but hopefully it's use and this approach in general should make it fairly easy to extend this solution to utilise additional LLM APIs and / or locally hosted models.
 - I didn't do any kind of cleaning of the data (apart from warning the LLM that it might have transcription errors and it should correct them if it found any).
 I think this is something that would be worth doing if time allowed.
+- Maybe if I wasn't such a cheapskate and upgraded to GPT-4 all of these issues would magically melt away!